top of page

 A foundation built on the sandy grave of a destroyed popular culture cannot support anything without stinking to high heaven.

-If indeed they bought the place only to mold it to double as their headquarters and have a specialized semi-private retreat and teaching center, one maybe subsidized by the general public, having zero interest in running a spa beyond the attempted and rejected superficial level -- they've a monumental reality check in store.
-At some point--if there's any justice in the world -- they'll soon relocate, 'selling' the place to one(s) wanting to honor and restore the realm's original dedication.
+If indeed they bought the place only to mold it to double as their headquarters and have a specialized semi-private retreat and teaching center, one maybe subsidized a tad by the general public, maybe not, and had zero interest in ever running a spa beyond on the attempted and rejected superficial level -- they've a monumental reality check in store.
+At some point they'll realize that for their own sake they need to relocate and turn over the place to one(s) willing to honor and restore the realm's longtime dedication.

-Ones who will recognize it as a blessing and gift to be shared with the greater public, and once again enable people to follow their path towards greater being while harmonizing with the land's transformative healing properties.
+Ones who will recognize it as a blessing and gift to be shared with the greater public and once again enable people to follow their path towards greater being while harmonizing with the land's transformative healing properties and helping each other along the way.

-And, barring their having the requisite social conscience and spiritual awareness for such a mindful transfer, the universe could still cause them -- for totally unrelated reasons, like the place becoming too much a luxury and not paying for itself -- to want to abandon their occupation of the property and relocate elsewhere, selling to the first party to make a reasonable offer and fans pray it's the right ones.
+Or, barring their having the requisite social conscience and spiritual awareness to reach such a mindful realization, the universe could still cause them -- for totally unrelated reasons, like the place becoming too much a luxury and not paying for itself -- to want to abandon occupation of the property and relocate, selling to the first party making a reasonable offer...and fans praying it's the right one.

 image_edited.jpg